extratone/bilge/annotation/highlights.md

 > To make an impact in such an ocean requires luck, money or persuasive friends in high places.
 This, combined with our ability to listen to almost anything at anytime for free, has reshaped the writer’s role from one of assessment to advocacy.

+> To make an impact in such an ocean requires luck, money or persuasive friends in high places.
+This, combined with our ability to listen to almost anything at anytime for free, has reshaped the writer’s role from one of assessment to advocacy.

 # [macOS Monterey: The MacStories Review - MacStories](https://www.macstories.net/stories/macos-monterey-the-macstories-review/)

 > the iPad has grown into [a powerful, modular computer](https://www.macstories.net/stories/modular-computer/), while the latest Macs now run on the same processor architecture as the iPad Pro and no longer work differently in places just because that’s the way it’s always been.

+> the iPad has grown into [a powerful, modular computer](https://www.macstories.net/stories/modular-computer/), while the latest Macs now run on the same processor architecture as the iPad Pro and no longer work differently in places just because that’s the way it’s always been.

+> Monterey’s focus is all about system apps, a topic near and dear to me.
+With the technical building blocks in place and a refined design out of the way, Monterey is one of the most tangible, user-facing payoffs of the past three years of transition.
+More than ever before, Apple is advancing system apps across all of its platforms at the same time.
+Finally, everything is everywhere.

 > Monterey’s focus is all about system apps, a topic near and dear to me.
 With the technical building blocks in place and a refined design out of the way, Monterey is one of the most tangible, user-facing payoffs of the past three years of transition.
 More than ever before, Apple is advancing system apps across all of its platforms at the same time.
 Finally, everything is everywhere.